numenta/pycept/README.md

 # Pycept

 ## A python client for the CEPT API

 This is a *very* minimal HTTP client library for the [CEPT API](https://cept.3scale.net/docs).
 Currently, it only converts words into standard distributed representations based on the bitmap values return by the [/term2bitmap](https://cept.3scale.net/docs#/term2bitmap) endpoint.

+## CEPT Account

+[Get CEPT API credentials here](https://cept.3scale.net/signup).
+This will give you a free trail.
+To upgrade to the "Beta Program", you'll need to go to the [admin page](https://cept.3scale.net/admin/) and click on "Change Plan" on the right, which will notify CEPT that you'd like expanded API access. **This is required for usage of pycept!** Pycept depends on expanded API endpoints unavailable to the free trial.

 ### Installation